How can scientists establish an observer-independent science? Embodied cognition, consciousness and quantum mechanics: Embodiment and imaginary-time quantum dynamics

 \subsubsection{Circular causality and imaginary-time quantum dynamics}

 In general, we cannot neglect the observer and we cannot write the probability of a closed path in terms of a Markov chain due to the loopy correlations.
 This implies in particular that we cannot obtain the marginal $p_{\ell+1}$ from the previous one $p_\ell$ via a Markovian update as above.
-Indeed, since conditioning on two variables, $x_0$ and $x_n$, turns the cycle into two chains (see Fig.~\ref{f:cavity_cycle}), it is possible to show that Eq.~\eqref{em:circular} can be written as \be \mcP(\bx) = p(x_0, x_n)\prod_{\ell = 0}^{n-2}\mcP_\ell(x_{\ell+1}|x_\ell, x_0), \ee which yields a Bernstein process where initial {\em and } final states must be specified~\cite{Zambrini-1987} (here the two-variable marginal $p$ and the transition probability $\mcP_\ell$, respectively, plays the role of $m$ and $h$ in Eq.~(2.7) therein).
+Indeed, since conditioning on two variables, $x_0$ and $x_n$, turns the cycle into a chain on the remaining variables, $x_1,\dotsc , x_{n-1}$, it is possible to show that Eq.~\eqref{em:circular} can be written as (see Appendix~\ref{s:cycleBernstein}) \be \mcP(\bx) = p(x_0, x_n)\prod_{\ell = 0}^{n-2}\mcP_\ell^+(x_{\ell+1}|x_n,x_\ell), \ee which yields a Bernstein process where initial {\em and } final states must be specified~\cite{Zambrini-1987} (here the two-variable marginal $p$ and the transition probability $\mcP_\ell^+$, respectively, plays the role of $m$ and $h$ in Eq.~(2.7) therein).

 However, we can recover an {\em effective} Markovian-{\em like} update on configuration space if, instead of marginals, we consider (real) probability matrices.
 Indeed, if we relax the condition $x_0^\prime = x_0$ in Eq.~\eqref{em:circular} and marginalize all other variables, then we obtain a probability matrix $P_0(x_0^\prime , x_0) = \sum_{x_1,\dotsc , x_n}\mathcal{P}(\bx)$ whose diagonal $P_0(x_0 ,x_0)= p_0(x_0)$ yields the actual probabilities.
 So, interpreting factors as matrix elements, Eq.~\eqref{em:circular} yields $P_0 = \widetilde{F}_n\cdots F_1 F_0/Z$.
 Similarly, for $\ell=1$ we get $P_1=F_0\widetilde{F}_n\cdots F_1/Z$ and $P_1(x_1 , x_1)=p_1(x_1)$.
 Here we have removed the prime from $x_0$ in Eq.~\eqref{em:circular}, added a prime to $x_1$ in $F_0$, moved $F_0(x_1^\prime, x_0)$ to the beginning of Eq.~\eqref{em:circular}, and done the marginalization over all other variables, $P_1(x_1^\prime , x_1)=\sum_{x_0 , x_2,\dotsc , x_n}\mathcal{P}(\bx)$.